t-systems-on-site-services-gmbh/german-wikipedia-text-corpus/README.md

 # German Wikipedia Text Corpus

+**A more recent version of the text corpus is published here:** https://github.com/GermanT5/wikipedia2corpus

 This is a German text corpus from Wikipedia.
 It is cleaned, preprocessed and sentence splitted.
 Its purpose is to train NLP embeddings like [fastText](https://fasttext.cc/) or [ELMo Deep contextualized word representations](https://allennlp.org/elmo).

 The advantage of this text corpus is that it does not only contain the article space of the wiki, but also the comments for a larger text corpus and a more sloppy language.
 This should improve the quality of downstream tasks when you process conversations like mails, chats, tweets or support tickets.